 Athens is the capital and largest city in Greece.
-However, how did it get its name?
+Did you know that it was named after Athena, the Ancient Greek goddess?
 Here’s the whole story!

 Athens, the oldest European capital city

 Athens has been continuously inhabited for several millennia.
 There is evidence of human habitation as early as the Neolithic period, possibly earlier than 3,000 BC.